NICHD-BSPC/httools_py/docs/source/index.rst

     # second_incomplete and pbs are optional.
 Indicate 'none' to skip
     # those filters.
     legacy_mode: False                          # whether to enable legacy_mode
-    length_to_match: 34                         # number of nucleotides to match to reference filtering sequences during fastq screening
+    length_to_match: 34                         # length of the end of transposon and of filtering sequences that will be matched to sequence reads during fastq filtering
     min_length: 14                              # minimum length for trimmed reads to be processed
-    allowed_mismatches: 2                       # number of mismatches allowed when screening fastqs for reference filtering sequences
+    allowed_mismatches: 2                       # number of mismatches allowed when filtering fastqs for end of transposon, and ltrcircle, second_re and linker filters
-    linker: TAGTCCCTTAAGCGGAG                   # sequence of linker to be filtered out
+    linker: TAGTCCCTTAAGCGGAG                   # linker sequence to be filtered out
-    ltrcircle:
+    ltrcircle:                                  # sequence of terminal-repeat circle to be filtered out for U5 and U3 libraries
-      U5: TGTCAGCAATACTAGCAGCATGGCTGATACACTA    # sequence of terminal-repeat circle to be filtered out for U5 libraries
+      U5: TGTCAGCAATACTAGCAGCATGGCTGATACACTA
-      U3: TGTTAGCTACGCAGTTACCATAAACTAAATTCCT    # sequence of terminal-repeat circle to be filtered out for U3 libraries
+      U3: TGTTAGCTACGCAGTTACCATAAACTAAATTCCT
-    plasmid:
+    plasmid:                                    # sequence of donor plasmid to be filtered out for U5 and U3 libraries
-      U5: GAAGTAAATGAAATAACGATCAACTTCATATCAA    # sequence of donor plasmid to be filtered out for U5 libraries
+      U5: GAAGTAAATGAAATAACGATCAACTTCATATCAA
-      U3: none                                  # sequence of donor plasmid to be filtered out for U3 libraries
+      U3: none
-    primary_re:
+    primary_re:                                 # name of primary restriction enzyme for U5 and U3 libraries
-      U5: MseI                                  # name of primary restriction enzyme for U5 libraries
+      U5: MseI
-      U3: MseI                                  # name of primary restriction enzyme for U3 libraries
+      U3: MseI
-    primary_incomplete:
+    primary_incomplete:                         # sequence of primary restriction site to be filtere out for U5 and U3 libraries
-      U5: TTAA                                  # sequence of primary restriction site to be filtere out for U5 libraries
+      U5: TTAA
-      U3: TTAA                                  # sequence of primary restriction site to be filtere out for U3 libraries
+      U3: TTAA
-    second_re:
+    second_re:                                  # name of secondary restriction enzyme for U5 and U3 libraries
-      U5: SpeI                                  # name of secondary restriction enzyme for U5 libraries
+      U5: SpeI
-      U3: BspHI                                 # name of secondary restriction enzyme for U3 libraries
+      U3: BspHI
-    second_incomplete:
+    second_incomplete:                          # sequence of secondary restriction site to be filtere out for U5 and U3 libraries
-      U5: AATTCTTTTCGAGAAAAAGGAATTATTGACTAGT    # sequence of secondary restriction site to be filtere out for U5 libraries
+      U5: AATTCTTTTCGAGAAAAAGGAATTATTGACTAGT
-      U3: TTACATTGCACAAGATAAAAATATATCATCATGA    # sequence of secondary restriction site to be filtere out for U3 libraries
+      U3: TTACATTGCACAAGATAAAAATATATCATCATGA
-    dist_to_second_incomplete:
+    dist_to_second_incomplete:                  # distance between end of transposable element end and position of secondary_incomplete sequence for U5 and U3 libraries
-      U5: 28                                    # distance between end of transposable element end and position of secondary_incomplete sequence for U5 libraries
+      U5: 28
-      U3: 22                                    # distance between end of transposable element end and position of secondary_incomplete sequence for U3 libraries
+      U3: 22
-    pbs:
+    pbs:                                        # primer binding site (PBS) sequence to be filtered out for U5 and U3 libraries
-      U5: ATAACTGAACT                           # primer binding site (PBS) sequence to be filtered out for U5 libraries
+      U5: ATAACTGAACT
-      U3: TTGCCCTCCCC                           # primer binding site (PBS) sequence to be filtered out for U3 libraries
+      U3: TTGCCCTCCCC
-    tsd:
+    tsd:                                        # length of target site duplication (TSD) in wild-type and frameshift integrase context
-      wt: 5                                     # length of target site duplication (TSD) in wild-type integrase context
+      wt: 5
-      infs: 0                                   # length of target site duplication (TSD) in integrase-frameshift context
+      infs: 0
     blastview: 6                                # view parameter for blast results.
-Modifying this might interfere with subsequent screening steps
+Modifying the output format might interfere with subsequent screening steps
     blastevalue: 0.05                           # evalue threshold for blast
     max_score_diff: 0.0001                      # evalue ratio threshold to assign a read to uniquely mapped or multi-location mapped
-    orf_map_interval: 100                       # length of outside-ORF intervals in histograms of distribution relative to ORF
+    orf_map_interval: 100                       # length of intergenic intervals in histograms of distribution relative to ORF
-    avg_orf_length: 1500                        # average ORF length; will determine the number of within-ORF intervals
+    avg_orf_length: 1500                        # average ORF length; will determine the number of within-ORF intervals in distribution relative to ORF
     orf_map_window: 5000                        # span of distance to plot in histograms of distribution relative to ORF
     genomedb:                                   # path to the different versions of genome fasta reference files
       1: database/2007/chr123.fas